 On top of needing to take 2 buses to the nearest supermarket, there was the fun and games of getting the groceries home.
 Toss in a grumpy Piglet wanting fed/changed/entertained/sleep and you have my worst nightmare.

 I quickly resorted to doing the shopping with JHogg in tow.
 He enjoyed this about as much as I did.
 It meant we got back into the habit of menu planning though as neither of us fancied a mid week evening trip if we had forgotten something.

 During the week I am used to be able to hop in the car and go out whenever we need a change of scene.
 My sisters are also stay at home mums and my mum doesn’t work either so I was regularly popping into one of their houses to say hello.
-Without a car I relied on my mum inviting me over and had her come and pick me up (if I was lucky I also scored a meal too!), and then wait around for someone to be free to take me home again.
+Without a car I relied on my mum inviting me over and had her come and pick me up with a car seat for Piglet (if I was lucky I also scored a meal too!), and then wait around for someone to be free to take me home again.

 Do you have a car?
 How do you get around with your kids?